An Introduction to German Sausages

 What Are They Made From?

-Generally speaking-and we have to be general here, since there are over 1200 types of German wursts-wursts are made from pork, fat and spices.
+Generally, speaking-and we have to be general here since there are over 1200 types of German wursts-wursts made from pork, fat, and spices.
 The grind can be fine, coarse, or fine with larger chunks of meat added in for texture.
 Some wursts contain beef or veal; some contain dairy products.

 How To Make Homemade Bratwurst